marianol/JasperServer-for-PHP/README.markdown

 * PHP version 5.3.x
 * JasperServer 4.5
-* For RESTful API: PEST (included) Rest Client (http://github.com/educoder/pest)
+* RESTful Wrapper (included): PEST Rest Client (http://github.com/educoder/pest)
-* For SOAP API:  Pear SOAP client.
-* Embed theme installed on JasperServer (included in "./resources/JS-embed-theme")
+* Embed theme installed on JasperServer (included in "./web_root/JS-embed-theme")

 Instalation Instructions
 ------------------------

-Quick Overview
+Instalation:
 * Uncompress this folder into a path accessible to your Webserver
 * Set the Webserver Document Root: "./web_root"
-* Add "./resources/" to the include path of your PHP.ini
-* Modify "./resources/config.php" to match your JS and App instalation paths and URLs
+* Modify "./web_root/config.php" to match your JS and App instalation paths and URLs

-Instalation How-To:
+Instalation How-To on APache web server:

 Assuming that you have unzipped the file in:

 <myfolder>/php-sample-app/

 And inside that folder you have 2 folders:
-- ./resources
 - ./web-root
+- README.markdown

-1) in httpd.com (apache configuration file) add this:
+1) in httpd.conf (apache configuration file) add this:

 ---
 # Alias for PHP APP demo
 Alias /myphpapp "<myfolder>\php-sample-app\web_root\"